How Much Do I Have To Invest?

 This is why becoming a Grocery Outlet independent operator is worth your time to research.
 Of the total cost, our independent operators invest about $205,000 in assets and operating capital to get started.
 We invest the remaining initial investment costs: we build out or renovate the location, take on the lease, provide the inventory on consignment, and provide access to incredible bargain products.
 We pay a commission based on a share of the gross margins, making this a rare opportunity for the right person to become amazingly successful.

-“The independent operator model is unique,” says Steve Smith, an independent operator in San Diego.
-“There’s nothing else like it.
+“The independent operator model is unique,” says Steve Smith, an independent operator in Grass Valley, CA. “There’s nothing else like it.
 It gives you the flexibility to grow your business without a corporate thumb over you.
 There’s a lot of freedom in it.
 You can adapt the store to your community and not have a schematic type of approach from corporate.”

 Consignment model reduces cost and risk